NarubyRiverlione/steamboiler/AI/boiler.md

-Create in this react app a simulation of a steam boiler.

 There should be a + and - button to simulate add or removing more or less heat as energy source to the boiler The energy supplied should heat the water over time